mmhustafa/NexusVault/Backend/README.md

 }
 ```

-> The invitee calls `POST /api/auth/accept-invitation` with the `rawToken`.
-Their account email must match the `email` specified here.

----

----

 ## AI Service Integration

 The backend communicates with the external FastAPI AI service via dedicated typed HTTP clients configured in `NexusVault.Infrastructure.AiService`.
 The endpoints consumed by the backend are: